sportiellomike/mousebreedeR/README.md

 ## General Info
 MousebreedeR was created by Mike Sportiello to assist scientists in developing the optimal breeding scheme for complex desired genotypes.
 This is free and open source.

-An acceptable citation follows: Sportiello M and Topham, D. Mouse breeding scheme assistant mousebreedeR assists scientists in establishing complex genotypes.
+An acceptable citation follows: Sportiello M and Topham, D. MousebreedeR: A novel software to assist in the design of mouse breeding strategies for complex genotypes of experimental organisms.
 September 2022. https://github.com/sportiellomike/mousebreedeR.

 # The problem
 Often in science, complex genotypes are desired for a particular set of experiments.
 Especially when more than 2 loci are under consideration, the most efficient way to generate a desired mouse is not always obvious.